|238.029 g.mol −1

-- Pure uranium is silver in color and readily oxidizes in air.
+- Pure uranium is silver in colour and readily oxidises in air.

-- It is also used to color glass that glows greenish-yellow in black light, not due to radioactivity because the glass itself is a bit radioactive.
-The fluorescence is because of the UV light that excites the uranyl compound in the glass and makes it let off photons when it settles down.
+- It is also used to colour glass that glows greenish-yellow in black light, but not because of radioactivity (the glass is only the tiniest bit radioactive).
+The fluorescence is due to the UV light exciting the uranyl compound in the glass, causing it to give off photons as it settles back down.

 - The isotope U-235 is essential since it can be split readily and yield a lot of energy under certain conditions.
-Therefore it is known as ‘fissile’ and use the expression ‘nuclear fission.’
+Therefore it is known as ‘fissile’ and uses the expression ‘nuclear fission.’

 - Uranium fission is made efficient by nuclear engineers.
 To increase the proportion of U-235, the engineers either gasify the element to differentiate the isotopes.
 According to studies, most enriched uranium in nuclear power plants is made up of 3-5% of U-235.